FluxionNetwork/fluxion/README.md

 * Each submitted password is verified by the handshake captured earlier
 * The attack will automatically terminate, as soon as a correct password is submitted

+* For a guide to the `Captive Portal` attack, read the [Captive Portal attack guide](https://github.com/FluxionNetwork/fluxion/wiki/Captive-Portal-Attack)

 ## :heavy_exclamation_mark: Requirements

 A Linux-based operating system.
 We recommend Kali Linux 2 or Kali 2016.1 rolling.
 Kali 2 & 2016 support the latest aircrack-ng versions.
 An external wifi card is recommended.